sjbennett123/gloryforthefist/content/writing.md

 A distinctive title for your module.
 It should be something that can be talked about around the shack and that evokes the feel of your module.

-*This is bad "Crab People 3" or "Sneaking Module".*
+*This is bad: "Crab People 3" or "Sneaking Module".*

 #### Brief/Description

-**Enter this as description in your code.**
+**Enter this as the description in your code.**

 This is a one- or two-sentence description of the module.
 Don't put any mystery in here; be as simple and direct as possible.

-*This is bad "The adventurers discover that all that glitters is not gold when the Crab People are involved".*
+*This is bad: "The adventurers discover that all that glitters is not gold when the Crab People are involved."*

 *This is good: "The adventurers try to find a buried treasure but are attacked by the Crab People."*